ergo-services/ergo/README.md

   there is example of usage `examples/nodetls/tlsGenServer.go`

 * Introduced [GenStage](https://hexdocs.pm/gen_stage/GenStage.html) behaviour implementation (originated from Elixir world).
   `GenStage` is an abstraction built on top of `GenServer` to provide a simple way to create a distributed Producer/Consumer architecture, while automatically managing the concept of backpressure.
 This implementation is fully compatible with Elixir's GenStage.

-  examples are here `examples/genstage`
+Example here `examples/genstage` or just run it `go run ./examples/genstage` to see it in action

 * Introduced new methods `AddStaticRoute`/`RemoveStaticRoute` for `Node`.
 This feature allows you to keep EPMD service behind a firewall.